dmidlo/histdata.com-tools/docs/temporal-orchestration-operations.md

 ## Public API Boundary

-The sidecar-era public boundary for new users, scripts, services, and the future GUI is:
+The V1 public boundary for new users, scripts, services, and the future GUI is:

 - `histdatacom.Options` passed to `histdatacom.main(options)` or
   `histdatacom(options)`
-- `histdatacom.sidecar.contracts.RunRequest`
+- `histdatacom.orchestration.contracts.RunRequest`
-- the `histdatacom-sidecar` lifecycle and jobs CLI
+- `histdatacom jobs ...` for job telemetry and control
+- `histdatacom runtime ...` for maintainer runtime diagnostics
-- `histdatacom.sidecar.client` job-control helpers for submit, inspect, list, cancel, resume, progress, and artifact polling
+- `histdatacom.orchestration.client` job-control helpers for submit, inspect, list, cancel, resume, progress, and artifact polling

 The supported Temporal worker adapter boundary is lower level:

 - `histdatacom.activity_stages.*`
-- `histdatacom.sidecar.activities.*`
-- `histdatacom.sidecar.workflows.*`
 - bounded adapters such as `InfluxBatchWriter` when an activity needs a live sink

 The following public helper methods are compatibility surfaces only.
-They perform direct side effects and emit `LegacyHelperSideEffectWarning` so new GUI or automation code cannot silently bypass durable job status, cancellation, retry/resume, sidecar lifecycle, and worker-lane routing:
+They perform direct side effects and emit `LegacyHelperSideEffectWarning` so new GUI or automation code cannot silently bypass durable job status, cancellation, retry/resume, runtime lifecycle, and worker-lane routing:

 - `Repo.get_available_repo_data`
 - `Repo.update_repo_from_github`